Barcelona obliterated! Nobody can stop Bayern Munich from winning the Champions League now | Goal.com

 Excluding the own goal, six different Bayern Munich players got on the scoresheet against Barcelona and seven different players provided an assist.

 The eighth goal was scored and assisted by two substitutes, showing it does not even matter which players are on the field under Flick.
-His tactics and system works so well and has brought so much confidence to this squad that the players are somewhat interchangeable.
+His tactics and system work so well and have brought so much confidence to this squad that the players are somewhat interchangeable.

 Even better for Bayern is the fact that first-choice right-back Benjamin Pavard could be fit for the semi-final.